 On care, pain, parenting, and violence

 I hesitate.
 I stand by the door.
 On the right wall, a sign: “The content in the following rooms will be distressful.
 The objective is to remember the lost dreams and lives of children”.
 I take a moment to breathe.
-Why am I doing this?
-Do I need to do this?

-This room is at the end of the museum.
+This room is at the end of the Memorial.
 It is the last stop in a vertiginous descent to hell.
 This is how I imagine hell.
 It is hard, almost impossible to believe that it was us, humans, who did it.

 A million people were killed over one hundred days.